bleetube/nip05er/README.md

 High five users by adding them to `nostr.json` which is used to validate their nip05 address if it matches `user@your.domain`.

+Best of all, this works withou any necessary web-interface.
+The user is never required to fill out a separate form.
+All they do is set up their nip-05 the way they want to, in the app of their choice.
+The script will record which users registered a name and ensure the user keeps that name.
+All of the concerns about the UX remain in the nostr client and there is no additional fees for shorter names.
+It's a first come first serve basis.

 ## installation

 ```bash